zcrayman/tut-data/4/README.ftl.md

 This imports a traditional XML based Spring configuration.
 Currently, Spring Data GemFire is significantly easier to configure using XML, and certain features are not yet fully implemented.
 For this reason, XML configuration is still recommended for Spring Data GemFire.

-Create a new file `src/main/resources/gemfire/client.xml`:
+Create a GemFire client configuration file:

     <@snippet path="src/main/resources/gemfire/client.xml" prefix="complete"/>

 This configuration uses the GemFire Spring configuration namespace.

-Firstly, it creates a GemFire DataSource.
+It creates a GemFire DataSource.
 This is a connection to a GemFire data grid.
 In this case, connecting to the GemFire server running on localhost:40404, which the local server configured above will run on.

 The bean `yummyTemplate` is the instance of GemFireTemplate that is used in the test above.
 It is set up to communicate with a specific GemFire Region, YummyNoodleOrder, which must exist in the server.
 Again, this is configured in the server above.